Legal drinking age in the United States

 The legal drinking age varies from country to country.
-In the United States, the legal drinking age is currently 21.
-To curb excessive alcohol consumption by younger persons, instead of raising the drinking age other countries have raised the prices of alcohol beverages and have encouraged the general public to drink less.
+In the United States, the legal drinking age is currently 21, except in Puerto Rico and the U.S. Virgin Islands, where it is 18.
+To curb excessive alcohol consumption by younger people, instead of raising the drinking age, other countries have raised the prices of alcohol beverages and encouraged the general public to drink less.
 Setting a legal drinking age of 21 is designed to discourage reckless alcohol consumption by youth, limiting consumption to those who are more mature, who can be expected to make reasonable and wise decisions when it comes to drinking.

 History behind alcohol consumption

 Fermented alcoholic beverages contain ethanol (C2H5OH), a consumable member of the alcohol class of chemical compounds, often simply called "alcohol."
 These beverages are legal in most countries.

-Currently, alcohol such as red wine is used as a "greeter" at social gatherings and gaming entertainment, as relief from exhaustion in hard labor, as an analgesic for pain, and to reduce risk of coronary artery disease.

-In Egypt, alcohol is made in the home on an everyday basis and used as a thirst quencher and to provide the majority of nutrients and calories.
-In China, alcohol was used as a "spiritual food" and for ceremonial use.
-Europe enforces strict alcohol and liquor tax laws that are aimed at targeting young people.
-They also limit the hours that stores selling alcohol are open.
-They feel that this contributes to their lower numbers of alcohol-related problems.

 The US, along with only a handful of other countries, maintains the highest drinking age worldwide at 21 (known as the Minimum Legal Drinking Age of 21, or MLDA-21).
-In 1984, the United States Congress passed the National Minimum Drinking Age Act (NMDAA), which penalized any state which allowed persons under the age of 21 to purchase alcoholic beverages by reducing that state's annual federal highway apportionment.
-In 1985, South Dakota challenged the NMDAA, but in 1987 the Supreme Court ruled the Act was constitutional for the purchase of alcoholic beverages.
-Nevertheless, the Court indicated that the States still had the right to set their own drinking ages.
-Despite this, the Federal Government can assess a 10% penalty on highway funds for states which choose to set their drinking age lower than 21.
-Less than a year after the Supreme Court ruling, all 50 states of the United States officially made 21 the minimum legal drinking age.
-Motor vehicle accidents decreased after the legal drinking age was raised, but the MLDA-21 is not the only variable which can be identified as a reason for the declining accident rate.
+In 1984, the United States Congress passed the National Minimum Drinking Age Act (NMDAA), which penalized any state that allowed persons under the age of 21 to purchase alcoholic beverages by reducing that state's annual federal highway apportionment.
+In 1985, South Dakota challenged the NMDAA, but in 1987, the Supreme Court ruled the Act was constitutional for the purchase of alcoholic beverages.
+The Court indicated that the states still had the right to set their own drinking ages; if this action is taken, the federal government can assess a 10% penalty on highway funds for states that choose to set their drinking age lower than 21.
+Less than a year after the Supreme Court ruling, all 50 states in the United States officially made 21 the minimum legal drinking age.
+Motor vehicle accidents decreased after the legal drinking age was raised, but the MLDA-21 is not the only variable that can be identified as a reason for the declining accident rate.
 The shift in demographics, increased enforcement, increased seat belt use, safer cars, increased parental monitoring, and "designated driver" emphasis are also factors that are likely to have played a part in lowering the vehicle accident rate in the U.S.